forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 <br /><br />
 Snipcart does not require a currency to be defined with the price.
 You can set the currency for your store under the **Regional Settings** section in your Snipcart dashboard.
 <br /><br />
 Our demo project also includes a currency setting under **Site Params**.
 This is only used to determine how to display the price in our templates.
-To customize the way prices display in your chosen currency, add a conditional to the [price partial](https://github.com/dwalkr/snipcart-hugo-demo/blob/master/site/layouts/partials/price.html).
+To customize the way prices display in your chosen currency, you can modify the [price partial](https://github.com/dwalkr/snipcart-hugo-demo/blob/master/site/layouts/partials/price.html).
 {{% /tip %}}

 In order to assist our users with product creation, we could create an [archetype](https://gohugo.io/content-management/archetypes/) for products that will initialize these special front matter fields when we create a product with the `hugo new` command.
 Since we're using Forestry, however, we will instead create a Front Matter Template in Forestry that will configure the UI with the appropriate fields whenever someone creates a new product.